All Episodes

 The TSA does all of this while doing nothing to keep us safe.

-Now he's absolutely right on that part.
+Now, he's absolutely right on that part.

 Nobody has ever been caught by the TSA.

-And when you look at them that shouldn't really surprise you.
+And when you look at them, that shouldn't really surprise you.

-No they don't at all.
+No, they don't at all.

 But they're very good.

-It's it's great by the way, if you're if you this University of Utah professor charged with viewing child pornography on a plane from Salt Lake City to Boston uh and uh he's now lost his job, if you need a job go for the TSA.
+By the way, this University of Utah professor charged with viewing child pornography on a plane from Salt Lake City to Boston and he's now lost his job.

-They say well it's keeping us much safer.
+They say, well, it's keeping us much safer.

-Go go for it, man.
+Go for it, man.

 Go for it.

-It's it's your heart's delight.
+It's your heart's delight.

-It's a perfect job.
+It's the perfect job.

 It's the dream job.